 I don’t shut any doors.
 Perhaps this one isn’t that strange, but because I’m by myself, I leave the bathroom door open when I’m showering, etc., and I leave my bedroom door open when I go to sleep at night.
 I don’t know why, I guess it’s because the whole space is mine, and I don’t need to “claim space” from someone else, so I like to keep it all open?
 That sounds right.

-I am naked a lot.
+I get naked a lot.
 It’s my preferred state.
 I walk around, watch TV, read, and generally putter around in the buff.
 A couple of times I’ve had to remind myself to throw something on before going out on the balcony, lest I give the neighbourhood a show.
 I usually do this out loud.
 Naturally.

-I tend to pour several and various drinks for myself, never finishing any of them, leaving a trail of half-empty (or half-full??) cups all over the apartment.
+I tend to pour several and various drinks for myself, never finishing any of them, leaving a trail of half-empty (or half-full??) cups all over my apartment.
 I feel like that’s not so much strange as it is annoying, and if I ever live with someone, I’ll probably have to curb that habit.

 I started thinking about this because a friend of mine whose partner went away for a week was telling me how strange it was to be on his own in their place, how he felt all discombobulated and kind of bored.
 He remarked that he “doesn’t know how I do what I do,” being on my own all the time.
 It was meant as a compliment, and I took it that way.
 As I always say, if you don’t like hanging out with you, how can you expect someone else to?
 But, it did get me thinking.